Welcome to dbt-score

 has 2 main features:

-- It runs rules on models, and displays rule violations.
-Those can be used in interactive environments or in CI.
+- It runs rules on dbt models and sources, and displays any rule violations.
+These can be used in interactive environments or in CI.

-- Using those run results, it scores models, as to give them a measure of their maturity.
-This score can help gamify model metadata improvements, and be reflected in data catalogs.
+- Using those run results, it scores items, to ascribe them a measure of their maturity.
+This score can help gamify metadata improvements/coverage, and be reflected in data catalogs.

 dbt-score